‘Red October’ Factory Sees Sweet Future After Coup

 MOSCOW (AP) _ Things looked pretty sticky at the Red October chocolate factory when Communist Party hard-liners temporarily took over the Soviet government.
 But now, the factory’s director sees a sweet future.

-Anatoly Daursky, who oversees the venerable red-brick factory, has used the past few years of perestroika to shed layers of state control.
+Anatoly Daursky, who oversees the venerable red-brick factory, has used the past few years of perestroika to seek a divorce from state control.

 With profits earned from export sales, the factory has been able to build its own distribution system, supply its own paper and printing plant and bring in Western machinery.

 Modernization and economic reform seemed at risk when the hard-liners sent tanks rumbling into Moscow on Aug.
 19.

 When Daursky learned of the coup, he raced to the state-owned Red October Order of Lenin factory near the Kremlin to find tanks outside and his employees in shock.

 ″Half a year ago I thought it would never be possible to stage a coup in this country,″ he said during an interview in his office.
 On one wall is a large portrait of Soviet founder Vladimir Ilyich Lenin.

 ″But when my wife said she heard on the radio that Gorbachev had been forced to resign for health reasons, I didn’t believe it,″ Daursky said. ″I jumped in the car and drove to the factory.″

 When Daursky arrived, he found chaos and panic.
 Female employees with children were the most affected, he said.
 More than 80 percent of the 2,300 factory workers are women.

 ″They were very upset, very upset,″ he said. ″We could see tanks moving in columns across the river.″